 Additionally, they offer a 'personal touch' for visitors, and improve customer engagement by handling questions or complaints promptly.
 If a visitor wants to source information quickly they can simply open the chatbox and type their query, to get instant results.
 It's no wonder the eCommerce industry is quick to embrace this trend, so how you cater to it?

 Businesses should choose a search tool that responds to complex queries, understands colloquial ‘natural search language’, and recognises longer search terms.
 Most chatbot search queries won't be exact product terms or singular words, and instead, will likely be in the form of questions or informal language.
 Chatbots that only respond to unnatural or awkward language will be a major turn-off for visitors trying to search for products or information via a chatbot, so select machine learning technology that can cater to natural search language.

-The coming year will welcome new advancements of e-commerce site-search, so it's important to ensure your site-search is up-to-scratch.
-Studies show that by 2021, businesses who optimise their website to cater to new trends will increase their conversion rate by 30%, so by remaining customer-centric, focusing on each individual user's journey, and by understanding the contextual meaning behind search terms, e-commerce retailers can prepare for the future of search in 2019 and beyond.
+By remaining customer-centric, focusing on each individual user's journey, and by understanding the contextual meaning behind search terms, eCommerce retailers can prepare for the future of search in 2020 and beyond.